helpmeagain/blackwell/README.md

 docker-compose up --build -d
 ```

-4. Access the application in the localhost
+4. Access the application on localhost at port 8080.

 </details>